doubleunion/arooo/README.md

 ## How to Contribute

-We use [GitHub issues](https://github.com/doubleunion/arooo/issues) for feature development and bug tracking, so take a look for things that you can work on, and comment with any questions you have.
+We use [GitHub issues](https://github.com/doubleunion/arooo/issues) for feature development and bug tracking.

-If you're a Double Union member, you can chat with the maintainers in our [#du-app chat channel](https://doubleunion.slack.com/messages/du-app/).
-Ask us how you can help!
+Anyone is welcome to make an issue or a pull request.
+We would *love* for first-time contributors to pick one of our [good first issue](https://github.com/doubleunion/arooo/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) issues :)

+We will have a mailing list... soon!
+For now, let's communicate through github issues.
+Thanks for your patience :)

 ## Development setup